International Gathering and Event Regulations: What to Know

 The Australian government has released a four-step plan for reopening.
 The country is currently in the most restricted phase A. Some restrictions will be eased and lockdowns are less likely under phase B, which will occur when 70 percent of the population has received both doses of a coronavirus vaccine.
 The country will move to phase C when 80 percent of the population is fully vaccinated, after which travel will begin reopening and vaccinated residents will be exempt from all domestic restrictions.
 Phase D will see the reopening of international borders, with vaccinated travelers no longer required to quarantine.
 Unvaccinated visitors, however, could still be subject to Covid-19 testing prior to travel and upon arrival.

-Australia's borders remain closed for the time being and a quarantine-free travel bubble with New Zealand has been suspended until at least September.
-Only Australian citizens, permanent residents, immediate family members and travelers who have been in New Zealand for at least 14 days before flying to Australia can enter the country.
+Only Australian citizens, permanent residents, immediate family members and travelers who have been in New Zealand for at least 14 days before flying to Australia can enter the country at this time.
 Visitors are required to show proof of a negative Covid-19 test result taken within 72 hours prior of departure.
 Travel updates can be found on the Australian Department of Health's website.

 Alberta declared a state of emergency on Sept.
 15. Masks and physical distancing now are required in public indoor spaces.
 Starting Sept.
 20, businesses can operate without capacity limits if they implement the Restrictions Exemption Program, which requires proof of vaccination, a privately paid negative Covid-19 test or documentation of medical exemption.
 Indoor events that follow the Restrictions Exemption Program can be held at full capacity; indoor events that don't implement it are limited to one-third of their fire-code occupancy.
 Outdoor events have no capacity restrictions.

 Due to Denmark's high vaccination rates, health minister Magnus Heunicke announced that the government will no longer consider Covid-19 a "socially critical disease" as of Sept.
-10. The country will lift all remaining pandemic restrictions on this day.
-A coronavirus passport system, which has been required for entry to bars, restaurants, culture attractions and events, will be phased out.
+10. The country lifted all remaining pandemic restrictions on this day, becoming the first in the E.U. to do so.
+A coronavirus passport system, which has been required for entry to bars, restaurants, culture attractions and events, was phased out.
 Details and updates can be found on the government's website.

 Effective Sept.
 12, all unvaccinated travelers from the United States are banned from entering France.
 They can only visit for essential purposes and must provide a negative Covid-19 test and quarantine for seven days.
 France has lifted most Covid-19 restrictions, but masks are still required in indoor public spaces, and Covid-19 passports are mandatory for events with more than 50 people.
 As of Aug.
 9, health certificates are also required in cafés, restaurants, cultural venues and long-distance travel by plane, train or bus.
 The certificates also will soon be required for people ages 12 to 17 and for the staff of public venues.
 Guests must show that they are fully vaccinated, have received a negative Covid-19 test result within the last 48 hours or have fully recovered from Covid-19 within the past six months.